fleetdm/fleet/docs/Using-Fleet/Orbit.md

 ### Osquery flags

-Orbit can be used as near drop-in replacement for `osqueryd`, enhancing standard osquery with autoupdate capabilities.
+Orbit can be used as a near drop-in replacement for `osqueryd`, enhancing standard osquery with autoupdate capabilities.
 Orbit passes through any options after `--` directly to the `osqueryd` instance.

 For example, the following would be a typical drop-in usage of Orbit: